Today – Team Yellow Days visit Buxton, find out what’s on in Bakewell and visit Chatsworth House. Things to do in Buxton.

 Even on a short weekend trip, there’s always time for a tasty treat related excursion.
 For this weekend it was a trip to Bakewell, original home of the Bakewell pudding, of course.
 Bakewell is another classic Peak District town, smaller than Buxton but just as pretty.
 Even on a rather grey day a walk around it was a great way to finish off our weekend.

-Now when you think of things to do in Bakewell, lunch in an Austrian cafe probably didn’t feature on the list but after a wander we had some DELICIOUS bratwurst at Tiroler Stuberl.
+Now when you think of things to do in Bakewell, lunch in an Austrian cafe probably didn’t feature on the list.
+However, after a wander we had some DELICIOUS bratwurst at Tiroler Stuberl.
 It’s definitely worth a visit not just for the sausages but for the wonderfully kitch decor.
 Who doesn’t love a cookoo clock?
 We left just enough room for a Bakewell pudding.
 The perfect end to our mini-weekend in the Peak District.

 [Tiroler Stuberl can be found in Water Street with main courses from around £8.
 The Old Original Pudding Shop is right next door.
 You can eat your pudding in their cafe, take it with you or arrange to have one sent to a friend by post.]

-If you found things to do in Buxton useful then you can see all the other places we’ve been recently on our destinations page.
+Finally, if you found things to do in Buxton useful then you can see all the other places we’ve been recently on our destinations page.